ba2534so-s/job-application-tracker/README.md

     - **Submitted**: Jobs the user has applied for but hasn't received a response for yet.
     - **Interviewing**: Jobs for which the user is interviewing or has interviewed but is waiting for a response.
     - **Archived**: Jobs that have expired, been rejected, or resulted in a job offer.
+- **Job Status Management**: Easily change the status of jobs using a toggle menu.